kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 8.0.3-v1    8.0.3     kubedb/mysql:8.0.3-v1                 149m
 ```

-The version above that does not show `DEPRECATED` `true` are supported by `KubeDB` for `MySQL`.
+The version above that does not show `DEPRECATED` `true` is supported by `KubeDB` for `MySQL`.
 You can use any non-deprecated version.
 Here, we are going to create a standalone using non-deprecated `MySQL`  version `8.0.20`.

-**Deploy MySQL Standalone :**
+**Deploy MySQL Standalone:**

 In this section, we are going to deploy a MySQL standalone.
-Then, in the next section we will update the resources of the database server using vertical scaling.
+Then, in the next section, we will update the resources of the database server using vertical scaling.
 Below is the YAML of the `MySQL` cr that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha1